Mystery group proposes Buckhead cityhood, annexation; Mayor’s Office criticizes it

 Key local elected officials say they have had no such discussions or made such promises, including Atlanta City Councilmembers J.P.
 Matzigkeit and Howard Shook; Fulton County Commissioner Lee Morris; state Sen. Jen Jordan (D-Atlanta); and state Reps.
 Erick Allen (D-Smyrna), Betsy Holland (D-Atlanta) and Deborah Silcox (R-Sandy Springs).

-Allen and Silcox said they were unaware of the committee’s positions and have no position on them.
+Allen and Silcox said they were unaware of the committee’s proposals and have no position on them.
 Holland and Jordan said they oppose the effort.

 “If we, as a community, have concerns about issues facing this city, we should be working together to address them,” Holland said in an email.
 “Frankly, I worry that separating the two entities could lead to instability for both and have unintended negative consequences for our business community and our schools.
 We are stronger together.”